ChristopherBz/Tech-Blog/README.md

 3. MySQL:
 MySQL is a freely available open source Relational Database Management System (RDBMS) that uses Structured Query Language (SQL).
 SQL is the most popular language for adding, accessing and managing content in a database.
 It is most noted for its quick processing, proven reliability, ease and flexibility of use.

+4. Express-handlebars: Handlebars is one of the most used templating engines for web applications “competing” with other well-known ones like Mustache js, Pug, EJS and others.
+It’s especially used on the server side along with the express js framework.

+5. Others: dotenv package(https://www.npmjs.com/package/dotenv), bcrypt package (https://www.npmjs.com/package/bcrypt), express-session (https://www.npmjs.com/package/express-session) & connect-session-sequelize (https://www.npmjs.com/package/connect-session-sequelize).

 ## License